-4.6.2.15 Content <Content> (response to DownloadFile)
+4.6.2.14 Content <Content>

-Presence: [1..1]

-Definition: The actual content, payload in the DownloadFile operation.
+Presence: [1..1] Definition: The actual content, payload in the DownloadFile operation.
 The file is in Base64 format.
 Data Type: MaxUnlimitedBase64

-Rule: This element is mandatory in operation DownloadFile, ignored in other operations.
+Rule: This element is mandatory in operation DownloadFile, optional or ignored in other operations.
+Only one of the Content and EncryptedData elements is allowed.